sairitvikb/Voice-agent-open-AI-real-time/README.md

 - Real-time audio chat with OpenAI's bot.
 - Users can ask questions about Indian tourism.
 - The bot only responds to questions about Indian tourism.
-For other topics, it replies:
-  **"I can not reply to this question"**
 - Seamless follow-up: users can ask the next question without pressing any buttons.
   ## Setup Instructions